stanman71/Python_Projects/vLab/README.md

 ##### Every following step is also in ```main.py```

-You will find there more some examples
+You will find there more examples

 ------------